marconetto/azadventures/chapter7/README.md

                --scope <mysubscription>
 ```
 The last three parameters are related to the managed identity, which enables
-identity and assigns an Azure role of 'Reader' to 'mySubscrition':
+identity and assigns an Azure role of 'Reader' to 'mysubscription':

 With managed identity configured, you can use the following code to verify if
 the VM has reached the **Succeeded** state at time intervals defined by the